Versus the competiton:

 One attribute I look for in every car, even the most tried-and-true sports-oriented one, is its ability to be a daily driver.
-These days, if you can't conquer both the worlds of the enthusiast driver and that of the real-world commuter, you're losing half your potential audience.
-That's no concern here; the 350Z is a joyous daily driver.
-Don't get me wrong — even with the Touring model's softer suspension it takes bumps severely, but the resulting jolt through the seats is acceptable.
+These days, if you can’t conquer both the worlds of the enthusiast driver and that of the real-world mpg-conscious commuter, you’re losing half your potential audience.
+That’s no concern here; the Nissan 350Z is a joyous daily driver.
+Don’t get me wrong — even with the Touring model’s softer suspension it takes bumps severely, but the resulting jolt through the seats is acceptable.
 An intuitive clutch and short manual shifter help lessen any repetitive stress to the joints.

 You may be thinking, “Sure, it’s fast, but to be a sports car it needs to handle, too.”
 Oh, it handles.
 The 350Z’s most impressive driving characteristic had to be the sure-footed paths it carved on winding roads and steep highway onramps.

-I was also able to take the 350Z on an actual racetrack, and not just a little one: Road America in Wisconsin, which is one of the country's fastest and most dangerous tracks.
+I was also able to take the Nissan 350Z on an actual racetrack, and not just a little one: Road America in Wisconsin, which is one of the country’s fastest and most dangerous tracks.
 The course is filled with elevation changes, sharp turns and short straightaways, and the 350Z performed almost flawlessly.
-Tested against serious competition, including much more expensive and performance-oriented models, the Z stood out as one of the day's best rides.
+Tested against serious competition, including much more expensive and performance-oriented models, the Z stood out as one of the day’s best rides.